San Francisco de Asís Mission Church

-San Francisco de Asís Mission Church is a historic and architecturally significant building on the main plaza of Ranchos de Taos, New Mexico.
-Originally the center of a small Mexican and Indian 18th Century agricultural community.
-Built between 1772 and 1816 replacing an earlier church in that location.
-New Mexico was then part of the Vice-Royalty of New Spain.
-It is a fine example of a New Mexico Spanish Colonial Church, and is a popular subject for artists.
+San Francisco de Asís Parish Church is an historic and architecturally significant Catholic church in Ranchos de Taos, New Mexico in the Archdiocese of Santa Fe.
+During the 18th century, it was the center of a small Spanish and Native American agricultural community.
+The current church was constructed between 1772 and 1816.

+San Francisco de Asís is an example of a New Mexico Spanish Colonial Church, and is a popular subject for artists.
 It was designated a National Historic Landmark in 1970.